enakhe/RBACAPI/README.md

-﻿# EcommerceAPI
+﻿# RBACAPI

-The project was generated using the [Clean.Architecture.Solution.Template](https://github.com/jasontaylordev/EcommerceAPI) version 8.0.5.
+The project was generated using the [Clean.Architecture.Solution.Template](https://github.com/jasontaylordev/RBACAPI) version 8.0.5.

 ## Build